 LONDON – Was it better than Beijing?
 Why bother to compare?
 From the moment the Chinese staged their spectacular show four years ago, people wondered whether anyone would ever top it.
 But they do not award medals for Opening Ceremonies.
 Every nation is unique.
 Every ceremony is unique.
-Everyone will have an opinion, colored by perspective, patriotism or cynicism.
+Everyone will have an opinion, colored by perspective, or patriotism, or cynicism.

-4. Boat it like Beckham: Soccer star David Beckham isn’t playing for England in the Olympics, but he played a large role in bringing the Games to London and the Olympic flame to the stadium.
+4. Boat it like Beckham: Soccer star David Beckham isn’t playing for England in the Olympics, but he played a large role in bringing the Games to London, and Friday, the flame to the stadium.
 Early in the ceremony, cameras showed him piloting a speedboat on the Thames, transporting the flame from Tower Bridge.
 He later helped transfer the flame to one of the final torches.
 Wearing a dark suit and a smile, he was nothing but dashing, perhaps drawing a key TV demographic with his Bond-like look.

 2. "Hey, Jude'': The Olympic flame had been lit, the fireworks had exploded, and Sir Paul McCartney came on stage for the finale.
 With the flame burning bright in the center of the stadium, he sang "Hey, Jude'' as the volunteers swayed from side to side.
 The idea was for the athletes and spectators to sway from side to side, too, for everyone to sing along, for everyone to be united in song and sport.

-"Na, na, na, na-na-na-na, na-na-na-na, hey, Jude …''
+"Na, na, na, na-na-na-na, na-na-na-na, na-na-na-na, hey, Jude …''

 The only problem was, it was 12:45 a.m. by that time.
-Not everyone sang along as McCartney urged them to join in.
+Not everyone sang along, as McCartney urged them to join in.
 The athletes began filing out.
 Everyone was tired, and there are Games to play, you know?

 1. The Queen: Her Majesty did not just declare the Games open.
 She made her acting debut in a mini-James Bond film shot at Buckingham Palace.
-Her Majesty jumped out of a helicopter, or at least allowed herself to be portrayed as jumping out of a helicopter.
-The screens showed actor Daniel Craig coming to pick up the real Queen and escort her to her flight.
-And though it was a stuntman who did the rest of the work, the fact that the Queen showed a sense of adventure and a sense of humor was a royal treat.
+Her Majesty jumped out of a helicopter – or at least allowed herself to be portrayed as jumping out of a helicopter.
+The screens showed actor Daniel Craig coming to pick up the real Queen and escort her to her flight, and though it was a stuntman who did the rest of the work, the fact that the Queen showed a sense of adventure and a sense of humor was a royal treat.

 The Queen is cool?
 Too cool.